-Business Continuity in BizTalk Services
+Business Continuity and Disaster Recovery in BizTalk Services

 This article describes the business continuity capabilities with Microsoft Azure BizTalk Services.
 It includes the possible issues and the capabilities provided.